 A brief history of the Loire

 The Loire Valley plays host to some of France’s most historic towns and cities.
-The ancient port of Nantes, for example, was the ducal capital of Brittany for 600 years and three of the greatest battles in French history were fought around Poitiers.
+The ancient port of Nantes, for example, was the ducal capital of Brittany for 600 years, and three of the greatest battles in French history were fought around Poitiers.
 Vines, like most French wine regions, were planted by the Romans in the 1st century AD.
-By the 5th century, viticulture flourished on this fertile river banks and during the Middle Ages, the wines were held in greater esteem than those of Bordeaux further south.
-Sancerre, in particular, has always been celebrated for its pungent, food-friendly Sauvignon Blanc and Vouvray for its delicious Chenin Blanc wines.
+By the 5th century, viticulture flourished on these fertile river banks, and during the Middle Ages, the wines were held in greater esteem than those of Bordeaux further south.
+In particular, Sancerre has always been celebrated for its pungent, food-friendly Sauvignon Blanc and Vouvray for its delicious Chenin Blanc wines.

 Where to stay

 If stately, grandiose Chateau accommodation is your thing, then welcome to paradise!
-Our first suggestion would be Chateau de Noizay, a gorgeous Chateau in the midst of the Vouvray appellation between Amboise and the city of Tours.
-The grounds are simply exquisite – in the summer months, you dine on a terrace surrounded by parkland, with majestic views of the Loire Valley.
-The restaurant is also one of finest in the region, presided over by maestro Frederic Collin.
+Our first suggestion would be Chateau de Noizay, a gorgeous Chateau amid the Vouvray appellation between Amboise and the city of Tours.
+The grounds are exquisite – in the summer months, you dine on a terrace surrounded by parkland, with majestic views of the Loire Valley.
+The restaurant is also one of the finest in the region, presided over by maestro Frederic Collin.
 You’re simply going to love Chateau de Noizay.

 Chateau de Chenonceau

 No other Loire Chateau is as architecturally splendid or romantically positioned as Chateau de Chenonceau.
 Stretching across the River Cher, it is a fairy tale place, surrounded by elegant formal gardens and wooded grounds.
-But in actual fact, this Renaissance building started life as a modest manor and water mill.
-Over the centuries it has been transformed by its various owners as a Lalace solely for pleasure and relaxation.
-A great Valentine’s Day out for any couple.
+But in fact, this Renaissance building started life as a modest manor and watermill.
+Over the centuries, it has been transformed by its various owners as a Palace solely for pleasure and relaxation—a great Valentine’s Day out for any couple.

-The Loire’s most famous sub-region, Sancerre has been renowned for decades for its pungent, singular expression of the Sauvignon Blanc grape, now much imitated the world over.
-But the original is still the best and in recent times winemakers have been experimenting with barrel fermentation and extended lees aging, giving more depth to the wines.
-The village itself is very pretty and full of small outfits who will happily share their wines and history with visitors.
+The Loire’s most famous sub-region, Sancerre, has been renowned for decades for its pungent, singular expression of the Sauvignon Blanc grape, now much imitated the world over.
+But the original is still the best, and in recent times winemakers have been experimenting with barrel fermentation and extended lees aging, giving more depth to the wines.
+The village itself is charming and full of small outfits that will happily share their wines and history with visitors.
 We’d recommend Domaine Jean-Paul Balland for a great introduction to the wines of Sancerre.
-This superb, small family Domaine produces ripe and expressive whites from limestone and chalk based soils.
+This superb, small family Domaine produces ripe and expressive whites from limestone and chalk-based soils.
 A great tasting awaits.